jrandj/aws-security-specialty/README.md

         * Enable access in the Key Policy for the account which owns the CMK.
         * Enable access to KMS in the IAM Policy for external account.

     * Secrets Manager is typically used for database credentials and API/SSH keys.
 It has built in integration with RDS and rotation of RDS secrets.
-For this service you pay per secret per month and also per 10,000 API calls.
+For this service you pay per secret per month and per 10,000 API calls.

     * Parameter Store is typically used for passwords, database strings, license codes, configuration data, and parameter values.
 You can have user defined parameters and they can be encrypted.
 It is integrated with AWS Systems Manager.
 There is no additional charge for this service.